-The Selection Committee includes the LMC Chair and/or Associate Chair, Director of Writing and Communication, Coordinator of Writing and Communication, and Special Advisor to the Communication Program.
+The Selection Committee includes the Director of Writing and Communication, the Associate Director of Writing and Communication, and the Assistant Director of Writing and Communication.
 The Selection Committee reserves the right not to make the Brittain Fellow Multimodal Innovation Award during any given year.

 This award recognizes overall excellence in creating, developing, teaching, and evaluating an innovative WOVEN (written | oral | visual | electronic | nonverbal) approach to teaching English 1101, English 1102, and/or LMC 3403.
 The award winner will meet several, though not necessarily all, of these criteria: